-Originally known as Setucket, Harwich, Massachusetts was named after the English seaport and was called “Happy-go-lucky Harwich” by Queen Elizabeth during the late 16th century.
-That seems to ring true even today; Harwichport was once ranked the 2nd happiest seaside town in America by Coastal Living magazine.
+Originally known as Setucket, Harwich was named after an English seaport that Queen Elizabeth dubbed “Happy-go-lucky Harwich” during the late 16th century.
+That distinction remains true to this day, with Harwich Port once ranking as America’s second happiest seaside town by Coastal Living magazine.

 Find more information on Harwich through the Harwich Chamber of Commerce.

 Our website uses various cookies.
 These cookies allow us to distinguish you from other users of our website, which helps us to provide you with a good experience when you browse our website and also allows us to improve our site.
 Read more about the types of cookies we use.